-Jillian joined our team in 2019.
+Jillian joined our team in the spring of 2019.
 She has always had a passion for helping animals.
 For the longest time Jillian did not know what dream she wanted to pursue.
 Growing up she switched from wanting to be a veterinarian to a marine biologist but nothing really stuck.
 After graduating high school, Jillian went to UMass Dartmouth with the hope of becoming a marine biologist.

 Jillian has had animal care experience from rehabilitating seals and sea turtles at the National Marine Life Center, to working with a plethora of animals at the Marine Biological Laboratory in Woods Hole, to moving to Florida for an internship with Mote’s Marine Mammal and Sea Turtle Stranding Investigation Program.

 After her family adopted Spencer from the New England Brittany Rescue she found Harmonious Hounds to help her train her pup.
 She quickly took to their positive reinforcement training and she and Spencer have completed Manners I, II, and Rocket Recall.
 Once she heard that they were hiring she couldn’t wait to apply and be apart of their team!

 Now she has discovered her true passion and career path, positive reinforcement dog training.
-When Jillian isn’t working for Harmonious Hounds, the Marion Indoor Tennis Club, or Emma Marie’s, she can be found relaxing with Spencer.
+When Jillian isn’t working for Harmonious Hounds, or a local doggy daycare, she can be found relaxing with Spencer.